thoughtspot/ts_rest_api_and_tml_tools/examples/tml_and_sdlc/README.md

 create_release_files.py -o worksheet -e prod release_3

 which copies everything stored in the 'worksheet' directory, replacing any GUID references with the mapping for the 'prod' environment, and places the new files into the '/{releases_directory}/release_3/worksheet/' directory

+### import_release_files.py - Step 3
+Command line script to import the release built by 'create_release_files.py' to a ThoughtSpot instance

 ## Other examples